Places to visit

 BRINGING A DOG?

-We have dog friendly rooms (and dog free).
+We have a dog friendly room (The Warren).
 All little companions are made to feel welcome.

 Special exclusive discounts for various attractions, eateries and Houses in the area.